Skateside/pocket-grimoire-store/documentation.md

 2. Modifiers - method names versus the payload type.
 3. Accessors - methods versus functions (including parameters) and the return value.
 4. Events - event names versus the detail.
-5. Helpers - a collection of simple but related functions.
+5. Methods - a collection of simple but related functions.

 ### Data Variable